 Leadership Douglas is a program of the Douglas County Chamber Foundation.
-The mission of Leadership Douglas is to identify, encourage & develop leadership abilities so that its participants grow both personally & professionally.
+The mission of Leadership Douglas is to identify, encourage, and develop leadership abilities so that its participants grow both personally and professionally.

-Through presentations, discussions and work sessions, the program seeks to inspire those who are willing to get involved.
-Participants are given the opportunity to meet and interact with current community and business leaders throughout the program.
+Through presentations, discussions, and work sessions, the program seeks to inspire those who are willing to get involved.
+Participants are given the opportunity to meet and interact with the current community and business leaders throughout the program.

-25 students are selected each year to participate in this highly selective program.
-Applicants must complete a detailed application including skills, professional experience and community involvement.
+25 participants are selected each year for this highly selective program.
+Applicants must complete a detailed application including skills, professional experience, and community involvement.
 The time commitment for participants includes 10 full-day sessions from September – May, a graduation luncheon and homework assignments, and a service project.
 Attendance at all programs is mandatory.

-Youth Leadership Douglas focuses on providing opportunities for participants to develop an understanding of the meaning and responsibilities of personal, organizational and community leadership as well as producing ethical leaders committed to active community involvement.
+Youth Leadership Douglas focuses on providing opportunities for participants to develop an understanding of the meaning and responsibilities of personal, organizational, and community leaders as well as producing ethical leaders committed to active community involvement.